 - Artists must be residents of the five-county Philadelphia area (Bucks, Chester, Delaware, Montgomery, and Philadelphia counties) at the time of nomination and must maintain residence in the five-county Philadelphia area throughout the selection process.
-Nominees may be required to provide evidence of residency in the form of their federal tax return. - Artists must be at least two years out of school, or have equivalent career experience. - Artists may not be matriculated students (full-time or part-time) in a degree-granting program or equivalent at the time of application or during the selection process.
+Nominees may be required to provide evidence of residency in the form of their federal tax return. - Artists must be at least two years out of school or have equivalent career experience. - Artists may not be matriculated students (full-time or part-time) in a degree-granting program or equivalent at the time of application or during the selection process.
 Applicants may not submit work created as a student; this includes thesis work.
-(An artist pursuing post-graduate work in an area other than that of their artistic focus who maintains an active artistic practice is eligible for consideration.) - Artists who hold academic positions must demonstrate that they maintain a viable and ongoing artistic practice independent of their academic duties and position.
-This means a professional record of exhibitions/performances/ artistic presentations beyond their academic affiliation. - Artists may not be current employees of The Pew Center for Arts & Heritage or The Pew Charitable Trusts; members of such employees' households; or people closely related to such employees through blood, marriage, or domestic partnership. - Artists may not be previous recipients of a Pew Fellowship in the Arts.
+(An artist pursuing post-graduate work in an area other than that of their artistic focus who maintains an active artistic practice is eligible for consideration.) - Artists who hold academic positions must demonstrate that they maintain a viable and ongoing artist practice independent of their academic duties and position.
+This means a professional record of exhibitions/performances/ artistic presentations beyond their academic affiliation. - Artists may not be current employees of The Pew Center for Arts & Heritage or The Pew Charitable Trusts; members of such employees' households; or people closely related to such employees through blood, marriage, or domestic partnership. - Artists who have been nominated for a Pew Fellowship and who intend to submit an application, may not participate in a Project grant application as a commissioned or key featured artist within the same grant cycle of their application, or, if awarded a Pew Fellowship, for the duration of their two-year Fellowship grant period. - Artists may not be previous recipients of a Pew Fellowship in the Arts.